tensorflow/tfjs/BAZEL_MIGRATION.md

 * Make sure the main `pkg_npm` rule is tagged with `ci` or `nightly` so all parts of the build are tested.
 * Make sure the `package.json` scripts are updated and that the package.json includes `@bazel/bazelisk` as a dev dependency.
 * Make sure the package has a `build-npm` script and a `publish-npm` script.
 These are used by the release script.
+* Check the generated bundle sizes and make sure they don't include any unexpected files.
+Check the `_stats` files for info on this.